1974 Suez Canal Clearance Operation: Operation Nimbus Moon

+Operation Nimbus Moon (Water)

-At the same time the land operation was concluding, a water clearance operation called "Nimbus Moon" was underway.
-It continued to run until the end of 1974 and, at a much-reduced rate, into 1975.
-In "Nimbus Moon", U.S. Navy EOD divers were to provide both diving and explosives training to Egyptian Navy men.
-While the Americans were prohibited from actual ordnance operations, they accompanied the Egyptians in the diving boats, serving as on-scene advisors.
-The canal was searched from bank to bank by an American sonar installed in a Suez Canal Authority pilot boat.
-Linked with a precise radio navigation system, the sonar made highly accurate charts of the canal bottom.
-These charts were given to the diving advisors, who directed the Egyptians in systematic investigations of likely ordnance contacts.
-The ordnance that was discovered, ranging from hand grenades to 907 kg bombs, was usually destroyed in place with explosive charges.
-Non-ordnance items, from oil drums to tanks, were marked for later removal by Egyptian police divers.
-Because the canal was slated for future dredging, every piece of refuse of any substantial size had to be removed.
+Operation Moon Water was the clearance of ordnance from the Suez Canal bed as part of Operation Nimbus Moon.
+The operation ran until the end of 1974 and, at a much-reduced rate, into 1975, being completed by the end of July 1975.
+U.S. Navy EOD divers, who were prohibited from actual ordnance operations, provided both diving and explosives training to Egyptian Navy personnel and accompanied them in the diving boats, serving as on-scene advisors.
+A Suez Canal Authority pilot boat with an American sonar device installed searched the canal from bank to bank providing highly accurate charts of the canal bed.
+These charts were used by the diving advisors, who directed the Egyptians to investigate likely ordnance contacts.
+The ordnance that was discovered was usually destroyed in place with explosive charges.
+Non-ordnance items, such as oil drums or tanks, were marked for later removal by Egyptian police divers because the canal was slated for future dredging, all large pieces of refuse had to be removed.
 The American-Egyptian team completed one full sweep of the canal bottom in late November 1974.

-Meanwhile, British and French EOD divers were conducting their own searches.
+British and French EOD divers were also conducting their own searches.
 Through double-sweeping and, at times, triple-sweeping various areas, more complete coverage could be obtained.
-Inevitably, each group found items missed by previous divers.
-The Royal Navy used three minehunting ships, with their high-resolution sonar equipment, and an independent diving group known as the Fleet Clearance Diving Team.
-The French Navy used both minehunting ships in an active role and minesweepers as support ships.
-When all the search operations covered by "Nimbus Moon" were finished in December 1974, a large amount of ordnance had been discovered:
+Each group found items missed by previous divers.
+The Royal Navy used three mine-hunting ships, with their high-resolution sonar equipment, and an independent diving group known as the Fleet Clearance Diving Team.
+The French Navy used both mine-hunting ships in an active role and minesweepers as support ships.

+When the search operations covered by Moon Water were finished in December 1974, a large amount of ordnance had been discovered: